JuliaLang/www.julialang.org/downloads/index.md

 <a class="github-button" href="https://github.com/JuliaLang/julia" data-size="large" data-show-count="true" aria-label="Star JuliaLang/julia on GitHub">Star</a>
 ~~~

 Do star us [on GitHub](https://github.com/JuliaLang/julia) and consider [sponsoring](https://github.com/sponsors/julialang) us.
-If you use Julia in your research, please do [cite us](https://julialang.org/research/).
+If you use Julia in your research, do [cite us](https://julialang.org/research/).

 We provide several ways for you to download and run Julia: